-Can someone be fired for being gender diverse?
+Can someone be fired for being transgender or nonbinary?

 There are no federal regulations protecting this community.
 Although some states have enacted legislation to prevent such discrimination, the State of Indiana offers no protections for gender diverse individuals.

-How can I genuinely support gender diverse persons?
+How can I genuinely support transgender and nonbinary persons?

 There are many ways to respect and support gender diverse individuals.
 First and foremost: listen to their stories.
 Use appropriate names and pronouns.
 Avoid assumptions about sexual orientation, romantic attractions, and relationship structures.
 Do not inquire about medical procedures unless it is imperative for medical treatment.
 Think before you speak so that you can prevent microagressions that are masked as backhanded compliments.
 Educate yourself about issues affecting gender diverse persons and advocate alongside the community.